Forensicom/Bootcamp/CaseStudy.md

 ## What is the prognosis for this company?
 Where do they expect to be in the future?

+With increased Digitalisation and integration of Artificial Intelligence, Questrade provides investors with information that is highly accurate and reduces risks while providing better returns.
+This enables investors to make quick and informed decisions on investments.
+These elements will result in rapid growth of Questrade in the future.

 ### Contributors
-Eric Lamoureux, Larry Gagnon, Athura Thavathasan, Ramchandran, Karthika
+Eric Lamoureux, Larry Gagnon, Athura Thavathasan, Karthika Ramachandran